AppHackTF2021/apphack-workshop/README.md

 }
 ```

-After you have successfully applied this resource, confirm its functionality by drag & dropping the `assets` and `images` (found in the `website/` directory of this repo) folders out of your Cloud9 environment, and into the root level of your S3 bucket.
+After you have successfully applied this resource, confirm its functionality by downloading & extracting the `assets` and `images` (found in the `website/` directory of this repo) folders from this Github page, and dropping them into the root level of your S3 bucket.

 To help you understand the AWS resource you will need to complete Stage 4, take a look at the reference below: